 “I know!”
-He sighed as he replied her in a low voice and disconnected the call.
-No one knew it better than him, how she was worthy of all the happiness of the world… no less than what any other girl on this planet received.
+He sighed as he replied to her in a low voice and disconnected the call.
+No one knew it better than him how she was worthy of all the happiness of the world.
+No less than what any other girl on this planet received.
 And he was also aware of one more thing –

 Ensuring happiness for someone doesn’t always mean being a part of the same!